nimna29/Hotel_XYZ/README.md

 # Hotel_XYZ
 JAVA Project For Year 2 Semester 1 by TAKG-ALPHA group.

-This group consist of 5 students.
+This group consists of 5 students.
 [5 members of TAKG-ALPHA Group]

 | Name                 |
 | -------------------- |